THAILAND – Phuket and Bangkok

 It is located in front of Ananta Samakhom Throne Hall in Dusit Palace, where King Chulalongkorn (Rama V; r.
 1868–1910) once lived, and was later used as the first parliament building.
 At the center of the plaza is the Equestrian statue of King Chulalongkorn, the “Great beloved king”.
 The square is rectangular shaped, about 500 metres long and 150 metres wide.

-On the northern corner of the square is Amphorn Sathan Residential Hall, the primary residence of current King Vajiralongkorn, on its southwestern edge is Paruskavan Palace which hosts the headquarters of National Intelligence Agency and Metropolitan Police Bureau.
-To its south is the headquarters of the Royal Thai Army’s 1st army region.
+On the northern corner of the square is Amphorn Sathan Residential Hall, the primary residence of current King Vajiralongkorn, on its southwestern edge is Paruskavan Palace which hosts the headquarters of the National Intelligence Agency and Metropolitan Police Bureau.
+To its south is the headquarters of the Royal Thai Army’s 1st Army region.
 Dusit Zoo is also located near the plaza.
 It is often used for rallies, parades and ceremonies.

 Wat Benchamabophit (Marble Temple).
-Another over the top Buddhist temple but this one is all grey marble with ornate gilt/cut glass window and door frames.
+Another over-the-top Buddhist temple but this one is all grey marble with ornate gilt/cut glass window and door frames.

 Anti Corruption Museum.
 Closed permanently.